waxedphp/plyr/README.md

 # Plyr

-... - within WaxedPHP environment.
+A simple, accessible and customisable media player for Video, Audio, YouTube and Vimeo - within WaxedPHP environment.

 This package contains helper plugin functionality for WaxedPHP.
 All required third party sources will be downloaded to npm during composer installation.